adamascencio/adamascencio/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Adam Ascencio
 =====================================================================================================================================

-Former Accountant 🧮 turned Web Developer 💻
+Former Accountant 🧮 turned Software Developer 💻
 -------------

 Graduating from university in 2018, like many, I had no idea what I wanted to do with my life.
 I had done what I was "supposed" to do, and it was time to build the life I wanted.
 Through podcasts, I learned of people who had transitioned into tech from non-traditional backgrounds.
 These stories gave me the inspiration to try something new 😎